TORU

-TORU has two joysticks which can be used to manually fly the ship.
+TORU has a similar layout to the controls of a Soyuz spacecraft with two joysticks which can be used to manually fly the ship.
 The left joystick is used to control the movement of the ship (translation) and the right joystick is used to control its orientation (rotation).
 The system also includes a camera mounted on the docking spacecraft and provides visual feedback when the spacecraft is remotely controlled from the station to which it is docking.
 TORU also transfers sounds from the spacecraft that may provide indirect information about the docking process.

 While ships are sufficiently close when docking to make signal travel delay insignificant, cosmonauts claim that TORU has a certain delay when operating the ship from the space station remotely.
 Some radio amateurs think they have observed TORU docking signals.

 TORU was first tested in 1993 (Progress M-15) and actually used next year to dock Progress M-24 (after two unsuccessful attempts to dock automatically).
-Despite the 1997 year collision, it was used same year again to dock the next Progress spacecraft, Progress M-35, after Mir board computer failed.
+Despite the 1997 M-34 collision, it was used again to dock the next Progress spacecraft, Progress M-35, after Mir’s onboard computer failed.
 TORU was also used in many later missions (Progress M-53, Progress M-67, Progress M1-4 and possibly others).